EveCh2692/smoothie-life/README.md

 ## Smoothie Life

 ## Description
+Smoothie-Life app is made to inspire other to get healthy by getting their daily does of fruits and veggies via a smoothie.
+In my app I provided 6 of my smoothie recipes which I drink offten to give me that extra boost throughtout the day.
+I believe that what you put in your body affects the quality of your life.
+This app is made to help you get started with your journey to a healthier you with a smoothie a day.[https://medium.com/@evelynchavez.2222/my-first-react-project-65db6e556493] (Check out my blog to get more details about some of it's features) For my app I used React to create my application.
+It has many differnt components with each contributing with a function to make my app work as I desired.
 ## Installation
 1. Fork and clone the repo.
 2. Cd into the project and run npm install